Solar-network/docs/docs/sdk/python/complementary-examples.md

 Rest of the examples assume V3 transactions as default.
 You must set the version explicity using `transaction.set_version(int)` otherwise.
 </x-alert>

-## Creating and Broadcasting a Legacy Transfer
+## Creating and broadcasting a legacy transfer

 ```python
 from solar_client import SolarClient